What is self-esteem?

 - Dress up like a president and act out a moment from his presidency

 - Jumping jacks/jump rope while learning to count

 - Draw a picture or make a video to show what you learned

 Some examples include jumping rope, playing basketball, doing an online video, dancing, walking/running together, or playing soccer together.

-12) Be nice to the people who work with your child and be nice to the parents of your students.
 When we work together and put our differences aside, our children do better.

 13. Teach and encourage your child to do things for themselves.